TelecomTS: A Multi-Modal Observability Dataset for Time Series and Language Analysis: TelecomTS Dataset

 Once anomalies and their symptoms are defined, we model their occurrence and duration.
-Following the findings of~\cite{anomaly_duration_interarrival} from large-scale operational networks, we model anomaly durations and inter-arrival times as exponentially distributed random variables with empirically motivated rate parameters.
-Using these models, we generate synthetic anomalies by manipulating a set of raw observations from the dataset.
+Following findings from large-scale operational networks~\cite{anomaly_duration_interarrival}, we model anomaly durations and inter-arrival times as exponentially distributed variables with empirically motivated rates.
+Using these models, we generate synthetic anomalies by manipulating the appropriate subset of covariates for each anomaly type in the raw measurements dataset.
+Full details are provided in Appendix~\ref{anomaly_simulation_details}.

-Finally, for each synthetic anomalous sample, we generate a textual troubleshooting ticket to enrich the dataset.
-Each ticket specifies the anomaly type, start and end times, and provides a narrative describing the observed KPIs' behavior during the event.
-These tickets are produced using GPT-4.1, conditioned on the selected anomaly type, associated symptoms, and temporal boundaries, and are subsequently validated through a human-in-the-loop verification process.
-This approach mirrors the documentation practices of network operators, where incident reports typically accompany real-world anomalies \cite{10599120}.
+Finally, for each anomalous sample, we generate a textual troubleshooting ticket that serves as the foundation for reasoning trace synthesis (detailed in the next subsection).
+Each ticket specifies the anomaly type, start and end times, and provides a narrative description of the observed KPI behavior and symptoms during the event.
+We generate these tickets using GPT-4.1, conditioning on the selected anomaly type, associated symptoms, and temporal boundaries.
+All tickets undergo subsequent review and validation before being used for reasoning trace synthesis.
 The complete set of prompts used for this generation, along with all other prompts employed in this work, is included in Appendix~\ref{app:prompts}.

 \xhdr{A comparative example} A key question that arises is how the anomalies in our dataset differ from those found in standard anomaly detection benchmarks such as the UCR archive.
 To address this, we provide a comparative visualization in Figure~\ref{fig:examplesamplesanomalies}.
-Figure~\ref{fig:examplesamplesanomalies}a displays a typical sample from the UCR anomaly dataset, where anomalies usually appear as distinct deviations from otherwise smooth trends.
+Figure~\ref{fig:examplesamplesanomalies}a displays a sample from the UCR anomaly dataset, where anomalies may appear as slight deviations from otherwise smooth trends.
 In contrast, Figure~\ref{fig:examplesamplesanomalies}b presents a burst in user traffic found in our dataset, which is an abrupt yet entirely normal behavior of observability data.
-Figure~\ref{fig:examplesamplesanomalies}c depicts an actual anomaly in our setting, where a sustained shift in the overall trend indicates a true fault rather than fluctuations typical of engineering operations.
-This comparison highlights a fundamental distinction in our dataset: abrupt changes are often inherent to the dataset and do not necessarily signal anomalous behavior.
+Figure~\ref{fig:examplesamplesanomalies}c presents a true anomaly in our setting, where a sustained shift in the overall trend indicates a true fault rather than fluctuations typical of observability operations.
+This comparison highlights a fundamental distinction in our dataset: abrupt changes are often inherent to the system and do not necessarily signal anomalous behavior.